nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

     secretAccessKey: #secretKey
 ```

-volumeHandle param is a path to your llama2 model, and it is a combination of bucket-name and folder-name, you can also construct a folder path if you have child folders.
+The volumeHandle parameter is a path to your llama2 model that combines the bucket and folder names.
+If you have child folders, you can use them to create a folder path.

-### Running terraform
+### Running Terraform

-Once model has been uploaded and helm chart values.yaml file edited, you can also set the proper values in [tfvars](./k8s-terraform/terraform.tfvars) file:
+Once the model has been uploaded and the helm chart values.yaml file has been edited, you can configure the appropriate values in the  [tfvars](./k8s-terraform/terraform.tfvars) file:

 ```
 folder_id = "bjern66lia66ph1betqn"